How Do I Use My Instant Pot?

 How Do I Use My Instant Pot?
 The Instant Pot replaces 7 of my small kitchen appliances – pressure cooker, slow cooker, rice cooker/porridge maker, sauté/browning pan, steamer, yogurt maker and stock pot warmer.
 This ability to cook many different types of meals from breakfast through to dinner including dessert makes it one of the most useful small kitchen appliances on my kitchen counter.

 What Does An Instant Pot Do?

-Here are the 7 small kitchen appliances the Instant Pot replaces:
+Here are some of the small kitchen appliances the Instant Pot replaces:

 1 Pressure Cooker